2020 Promega Award for Biochemistry Recognizes Viral Research, Protein Engineering

 Learn more about Dr. Haitao Yang and explore his recent publications »

 Promega is dedicated to building long-term relationships worldwide by engaging local communities and supporting science and education.
-To learn more about our global work connecting with young researchers, visit Community Touch.
+To learn more about our global work connecting with young researchers, visit the communities section of our corporate responsibility report.

 The following two tabs change content below.